Shamima Begum will not be allowed to return to the UK to fight the decision to remove her citizenship, the Supreme Court has ruled.

 Who is Shamima Begum?

-Ms Begum is one of three east London schoolgirls who travelled to Syria to join the Islamic State group (IS) in February 2015.
+Ms Begum is one of three east London schoolgirls who travelled to Syria in February 2015 and supported the Islamic State group (IS).
 She was born in the UK to parents of Bangladeshi heritage and was 15 when she left.

-Ms Begum travelled via Turkey to IS headquarters in Raqqa, where she married a Dutch recruit.
+Ms Begum travelled via Turkey to IS headquarters in Raqqa, where she married a Dutch recruit who is the father of her children.

 She was found, nine months pregnant, in a Syrian refugee camp in February 2019.
 The baby later died of pneumonia and Ms Begum said she had previously lost two other children.